ReactPoland/React-Convention-Book/text/909_React_Convention.md

 3) Basic Redux stuff

-##### IMPORTANT: if you are a beginner and you need a list of resources where to learn those three things, ping me on the email __ReactConvention@mwp.io__ then I will share it with you.
+##### IMPORTANT: if you are a beginner and you need a list of resources where to learn those three things, then join the FB group ReactJS Convention Facebook Group.
+I will share it with you there.
+Join the group if you have any trouble with this handbook as well.

 An other requirement to get all the benefits mentioned in the preface is that you need to start your project with that react-redux-starter-kit:
 ```